-You’ve got great content: stories, photos, videos, information and blog posts.
+You’ve got great content: stories, photos, videos, information, Press releases and blog posts.
 But great content doesn’t matter if no one ever sees it.
 How do you ensure that all of the wonderful work you’ve created is seen by your intended audience?
 Here are a few content distribution options you’ll want to consider:

 Search Engine Optimization, or SEO, is based on using keywords, links, images, and other strategies in order to ensure that people searching for content like yours find it high on the list of search results.
 SEO is particularly effective with content that people are already searching for.
 They know what they want and they use search engines to find it.
 Your task is to find out what they’re searching for and tailor your content to match what they want.
 One of the major aspects of the seo process is getting people to read content which refers them to you.
 Outbrain’s platform can do just that.

 Web and app-based display ads drive traffic to your content by grabbing the attention of Web or mobile users, intriguing them, offering them a service, or otherwise engaging them.
 Most media outlets, social media sites and search engines sell ad space, and it’s usually tied to the content on any given page, ensuring that the visitors on this page will likely be interested in your content as well.

 The drawback of ads is that, well, they’re ads.
 Consumers have become increasingly resistant to traditional advertising, and though it does still work, it’s not a good idea to rely completely on these ads.
 In fact, ads often work better on the level of brand or name recognition than they do to inspire direct action on the part of consumers.

 3. Social Media